Submitting an Access to Information Request

 Fax: (709) 748-1150

-There is no cost for submitting an access to information request.
+Access to information request.
 In rare circumstances, you may be asked to pay costs for copying records, mailing records, or for time spent locating the records you have requested.
 However, you will be told if costs are expected and will have a chance to approve any costs before the Coordinator proceeds with your request.

 What to Expect